Bubbles form curtain

 Why are we sampling?

-In the years following the Exxon Valdez oil spill, Pacific herring populations in Prince William Sound (PWS), Alaska, underwent a dramatic decline and have failed to recover despite the closure of commercial herring fisheries.
-We are trying to determine if predation on herring by a humpback whale population which is rebounding after the end of commercial whaling has suppressed the recovery of herring populations within the Sound.
+In the years following the Exxon Valdez oil spill, Pacific herring populations in Prince William Sound, Alaska, underwent a dramatic decline and have failed to recover despite the closure of commercial herring fisheries.
+We are evaluating whether predation on herring by a humpback whale population which is rebounding after the end of commercial whaling has suppressed the recovery of herring populations within Prince William Sound.

 Where are we sampling?